Skip to Main Content

 What are the symptoms of post-polio syndrome?

-You may find that your symptoms get more noticeable.
-Nerves and muscles may continue to decline over time.
+You may find that your symptoms get more noticeable as the nerves and muscles continue to decline over time.
 Specially designed exercise programs and physical therapy may help improve some of the muscle weakness.

 How is post-polio syndrome diagnosed?

-PPS only develops in people who once had polio.
-Your healthcare provider will ask about your health history, your recent symptoms, and other health conditions.
+Your health care provider will ask about your health history, your recent symptoms, and other health conditions.
 The provider typically does a physical exam and tests your muscle strength.
 You may need testing that includes:

 How is post-polio syndrome treated?

-There is no cure for PPS.
-But supportive therapies can help you manage the condition.
-The goal of treatment for PPS is to reduce the impact of the condition on your daily life.
+There is no cure for PPS, but there are things you can do to help you manage the condition.
+The goal of treatment for PPS is to reduce its impact on your daily life.
 You may use a cane or walker to save your energy and muscle strength.
-You may need to make sure you get plenty of rest.
+Make sure you get plenty of rest.

-People with PPS who have new muscle weakness and tiredness (fatigue) may improve muscle strength with specially designed, low-intensity, muscle-strengthening exercise programs known as nonfatiguing exercises .
+People with PPS who have new muscle weakness and tiredness (fatigue) may improve muscle strength with specially designed, low-intensity, muscle-strengthening exercise programs known as non-fatiguing exercises.
 You may do these exercises in brief cycles, in which short repeats of exercise alternate with periods of rest in between.
-It's very important for people with PPS to not do too much exertion.
+It's very important for people with PPS to not exert too much effort.
 Exercising in warm temperatures and in water may improve your well-being.

-• Devices, such as lightweight braces, canes, walkers, scooters, and wheelchairs, that provide assistance
+• Assistive devices, such as lightweight braces, canes, walkers, scooters, and wheelchairs.

 You may get care from a variety of providers in addition to your neurologist.
 These might include physical therapists, occupational therapists, speech-language therapists, and respiratory specialists.
 You can work with your medical team to design the best plan of care for your situation.